HakkanR/slowAES/README.md

  **slowAES** is a library that allows you to bypass **"test cookie"** used web pages that protected by **aes.js** to prevent web-scrapping/or systems can not run javascripts.

  ## What is slowAES web-scraping protection? ##
- When you get a web page with HttpClient object by nodemcu or Arduino Ethernet Shield, your response like below instead of pageview in web browser:
+ When you get a web page with HttpClient object by nodemcu, your response like below instead of pageview in web browser:

  ```html
 <html>